Weekend-Project-WKP/workout-discord-bot/README.md

 * Customizable Time Periods: Choose specific dates or periods to view workout summaries.

 ## Commands
-* !logworkout [details] - Log a new workout with details like exercise name, reps, sets, and duration.
 * !workoutsummary [time period] - Generate a report for a specific time period (e.g., weekly, monthly).
 * !editworkout [workout ID] [new details] - Edit an existing workout entry.
 * !deleteworkout [workout ID] - Delete a workout entry.

+## Slash Commands
+* /workout [workout-category][workout-duration] - Log a new workout for the current day for the current user

 ## Emoji Reactions
 * 🧪 - Triggers Ai to interpret the reacted message (with or without images) to provide a workout score
+* ✅ - Calculates points and Adds a workout summary to the DB
 * 💪🏿 - Adds and removes the "Workout Challenge role" to the user that the emoji was reacted to

 ## Installation